-Approved: October 18, 2022 Revised: NEW MILFORD PUBLIC SCHOOLS New Milford, Connecticut Note from Shipman & Goodwin:
+Approved: October 18, 2022 NEW MILFORD PUBLIC SCHOOLS

 Boards of education are required to adopt a policy to improve the completion rates of the Free Application for Federal Student Aid ("FAFSA").
 The specific measures that the Board and the District will take to improve the completion rates are left up to the Board and the District.
 We recommend that the Board and the District consider what works best for the specific student population and implement measures accordingly.
 The measures in these administrative regulations are designed to be suggestions and are not required by law.